Quadratic energy-momentum squared gravity: constraints from big bang nucleosynthesis: BBN constraints on the model

 This modification in the time-temperature relation implies a shift in $t_{\rm f}$, the time when $T_{\rm f}$ is reached, and in $t_{\rm nuc}$, the time at which neutrons are captured into deuterium (D).

-To perform all the necessary calculations, we utilize a semi-analytic approach for describing freeze-out, as detailed in Refs.~\cite{bbf,muk}.
+To perform all the necessary calculations, we utilize an analytic approach for describing freeze-out, as detailed in Refs.~\cite{bbf,muk}.
 To incorporate the modified temperature relation of the qEMSF interaction model, as outlined in Eq.~\eqref{Tsol}, into our calculations, we substitute it into Eq.~\eqref{eq:tTrel}.
 This allows us to compute the freeze-out time using the following equation:

 where $\zeta$ is a newly defined constant for simplicity, expressed as

 thus allowing Eq.~\eqref{Tsol} to be rewritten as ${T_{\rm f}=T_{\rm fstd} (1+6 \zeta)^{1/6}}$.
 Nucleosynthesis, which occurs subsequent to electron-positron (${\rm e}^{-}{\rm e}^{+}$) annihilation, involves photons and neutrinos as the primary relativistic species.
 Accordingly, the effective number of relativistic degrees of freedom, $g_*$, is given by $2 + \frac{7}{4}N_\nu (\frac{4}{11})^{4/3}~$\cite{Dodelson03}, reflecting the contributions from photons and neutrinos.
 For determining the time of nucleosynthesis, $t_{\rm nuc}$, we assume $T_{\rm nuc} = T_{\rm nucstd}$, as the standard nucleosynthesis temperature, $T_{\rm nucstd}$, is predominantly dictated by the D-binding energy.
 This standard nucleosynthesis temperature, around $0.07\,{\rm MeV}$, marks the onset of deuterium and other light elements' production as per the Standard Model of microphysics~\cite{Torres:1997sn,Lambiase:2005kb,Lambiase:2012fv,Lambiase:2011zz}.
 However, when we apply this assumption to Eq.~\eqref{eq:tTrel}, it becomes evident that the time of nucleosynthesis, $t_{\rm nuc}$, is still modified due to the qEMSF interaction.
 This alteration is quantified as: